I’m incredibly excited to write this blog post—because writing it means that I finally get to tell you all about the new program I’ve been working on.

 Jessica Biel’s turn as a vampire hunting beautiful bad-ass in Blade required the hallmark body of a SUPER HERO.
 Scarlett Johansson achieved the “look” for her role as Black Widow in Iron Man 2.
 And, not surprisingly, after each of these films, these women were discussed more for the shape they were in than for the parts they played.

 Even though the appearance of men and women is radically different, there is a certain “look” that a body needs to have to portray a Hero who can kick-ass and save the day.

 It starts with a body that is lean, dense, and powerfully athletic looking.

 The “look” is comprised of strong, sexy shoulders and a wide back that compliments a lean waist, and streamlined but powerful looking arms.
 And there is a level of muscularity that is above average, and even obvious in clothing.

 But even the muscle is different.
 It’s not awkward or out of place.
-This physique always looks good in clothes, whether dressed up in a suit or wearing casual clothes, rather than being awkward and bulky
+This physique always looks good in clothes, whether in a suit or civvies, and rather than coming off as awkward and bulky.

 When you have the SUPER HERO body, you can don a comfortable-fitting shirt and everyone will know that they’re in great shape without looking like a show-off or a meathead.
 Or, if you prefer, dress your physique down and maintain your carefully guarded secret identity.